brutopolis/buxu/README.md

   ## Functions

-  functions work just like functions in other languages, nothing new here, beside it has its scope cant access the upper scope if not created from global, only two scopes can be used at time, the global scope and the *current* function scope;
+  functions work just like functions in other languages, nothing new here, beside its scope cant access the upper scope if not created from global, only two scopes can be used at time, the global scope and the *current* function scope;

   C functions doesnt have a own scope, but  you can easily create the context at the start of the function and delete it at the end;